 Sadly, but not entirely unpredictably, very little of Zokko! now survives in the archives.
 The original master tape of the final second series edition escaped wiping by pure chance, and more recently a telerecording of a compilation edition of highlights from that run was recovered from a private collector.
 On the plus side this does mean that both Skayn and Susan Starr have had their adventures – or at least a fragment thereof – preserved for posterity, but unfortunately, bar a couple of photographs, nothing remains of the talking pinball machine that seems to have burnt itself indelibly onto so many memories.
 It’s a fair bet that even the slightest thought of It Started With Zokko! would be enough to give documentary and clip show producers weeks of psychedelically-flashing radiophonically-doused nightmares, but in all fairness Zokko! really was where it all began.
 Well, unless you count Whoosh!.

-You can find a discussion of Outa-Space! in the edition of Looks Unfamiliar with Paul Cornell here.
+Zokko!‘s follow-on show Outa-Space! is covered in in the edition of Looks Unfamiliar with Paul Cornell, which you can find here.

 © Tim Worthington.